 Diet may go a long way towards managing the symptoms of fluid retention, but there are also a few nutritional supplements that may give you the extra support you need, including the following:

 Antioxidants that belong to the flavonoid group, called anthocyanidins, are thought to support the collagen structures in the capillaries.
 Experts believe this may help to keep the capillary walls strong and prevent fluid from leaking into the surrounding tissues.
-Indeed, there is evidence that eating too few foods that contain anthocyanidins may result in damaged and leaky capillaries (i).
+Indeed, there is evidence that eating too few foods that contain anthocyanidins may result in damaged and leaky capillaries (iii).

 In one UK-based study, women who suffered from fluid retention were given anthocyanidins supplements or a placebo (dummy tablets).
-Many of those who took the anthocyanidins supplements said they noticed significant reductions in symptoms such as abdominal bloating, breast tenderness and leg swelling, while the women in the placebo group reported little change (ii).
+Many of those who took the anthocyanidins supplements said they noticed significant reductions in symptoms such as abdominal bloating, breast tenderness and leg swelling, while the women in the placebo group reported little change (iv).

 You can, of course, add more foods that contain anthocyanidins to your diet, including black grapes, cherries, cranberries, blueberries and blackberries.
 But also taking a nutritional supplement can supply more of these beneficial substances.